Arizona Science Center

-The Arizona Science Center, at 600 East Washington Street in downtown Phoenix, Arizona, is a science museum located in Heritage and Science Park.
-It was founded in 1984 as the Arizona Museum of Science & Technology in a downtown storefront, Its current building, designed by Antoine Predock, was completed in 1997.
+The Arizona Science Center, at 600 Washington St in Downtown Phoenix, Arizona, is a science museum located in Heritage and Science Park.
+It was founded in 1984 as the Arizona Museum of Science & Technology in a downtown storefront.
+Its current building, designed by Antoine Predock, was completed in 1997.
 Along with daily demonstrations throughout the Center, the Center provides shows in the Dorrance Planetarium and in a five-story, giant screen IMAX Theater.

 History

 Arizona Science Center, formerly the Arizona Museum of Science & Technology, was conceived in 1980 as a pilot science center by the Junior League of Phoenix.
 The Science Center opened its doors to the public in 1984 as a small 10000 sqft storefront exhibition space located in the parking garage level of the downtown Phoenix Hyatt.
 The Science Center’s first year of operation saw more than 87,000 visitors.
 Following sustained demand, construction of the 120000 sqft, Antoine Predock-designed facility was completed in 1997.
 When the Science Center moved to its present location, Heritage Square was renamed Heritage and Science Park.

 Among the museum's best-known programs is the annual Snow Week.

+Since the beginning, Arizona Science Center has hosted a demonstration Amateur Radio station - originally licensed as KC7LUL, now W7ASC.
+The hams teach guests to send their name in Morse Code, they demonstrate satellite communication and other modes of amateur communication.
+The ham station has a page at www.QRZ.com.
+Enter "W7ASC" in the search box.

 In 2009, the museum reached an agreement with the adjacent, closed Phoenix Museum of History to showcase their collection.

-As of March 2022, Guy Labine is the museum's president and CEO.
+As of September 2025, Tammy Stewart is the museum's interim president and CEO.